coolwalker/E-commerce-SPA-react/README.md

 # react-fish-store
-This is a React based app to create a SPA for ordering fishes (or anything else you want, really!).
+This is a React based SPA for ordering seafood from an online store.
+The code-base can be leveraged for any other simple e-commerce business.
+The single-page app contains 3 sections: The menu, an order section and an inventory.
-The store also has an inventory and login is controlled using O-auth.
+The inventory's login is controlled using O-auth with Github, Facebook and Twitter.
 Check https://infallible-wilson-db80e2.netlify.com/ for a deployed version of this code.